azuzow/MinecraftSemanticSegmentation/docs/final.md

 ### Elbow Method for K-Means Evaluation

-For part of our K-means evaluation, we wanted to choose the optimal value of k.
-There were over 100 different colors and possible clusters, so we wanted an ideal k for that represented the sum of our images.
-We chose the elbow method which determined the optimal value for k based on the sum of squared distances (SSE) between data points and the cluster centroids.
-We first evaluated using the elbow method on one image with k=40 and then proceeded to test this multiple times to a numerous sample of images:
+For part of the K-means evaluation, I wanted to choose the optimal value of k.
+There were over 100 different colors and possible clusters, so I wanted an ideal k for that represented the sum of the images.
+I chose the elbow method which determined the optimal value for k based on the sum of squared distances (SSE) between data points and the cluster centroids.
+I first evaluated using the elbow method on one image with k=40 and then proceeded to test this multiple times to a numerous sample of images:

 #### Elbow Method on one image: